Creallies - 2025

 Save functions that serialize data into JSON files

-To handle all the audio aspects of the game, I developed a custom SoundManager in Unity.
+To manage the entire audio layer of the game, I developed a custom SoundManager in Unity.

-It centralizes music and sound effects control using AudioMixers, allowing me to dynamically adjust volumes for master, music, and FX channels with persistent PlayerPrefs saving.
+It centralizes all music and sound-effect logic, using AudioMixers to dynamically adjust master, music, and FX volumes with persistent PlayerPrefs saving.

-The system supports both one-shot effects (like UI clicks or battle sounds) and looped background tracks, and uses a singleton pattern to ensure consistent audio behavior across scenes.
+The system supports both one-shot sounds (UI clicks, attacks…) and looped background tracks, and relies on a singleton pattern to ensure consistent audio behavior across all scenes.

-By leveraging Unity’s AudioMixerGroups, I was able to fine-tune the mix in real time and optimize performance for mobile devices.
+By leveraging Unity’s AudioMixerGroups, I was able to fine-tune the mix in real time and optimize audio performance, especially for mobile platforms.

-Additionally, an editor-only feature automatically updates and displays all sound types in the Inspector through the OnEnable method, streamlining audio organization during development.
+Additionally, I added an editor-only feature that automatically updates and displays all sound categories in the Inspector through OnEnable, making audio organization much more efficient during development.

 public enum SoundType